-- Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a Councillor, the voting on any question shall be recorded so as to show whether each Councillor present and voting gave their vote for or against that question.
-Such a request shall be made before moving to the vote and will be taken in alphabetical order of those present at the meeting and eligible to vote. - p The minutes of a meeting shall include an accurate record of the following: - i the time and place of the meeting; - ii the names of Councillors who are present and the names of Councillors who are absent;

-- iii interests that have been declared by Councillors and Non-Councillors with voting rights; - iv the grant of dispensations (if any) to Councillors and Non-Councillors with voting rights; - v whether a Councillor or Non-Councillor with voting rights left the meeting when matters that they held interests in were being considered: - vi if there was a public participation session; and - vii the resolutions made. - q A Councillor or a Non-Councillor with voting rights who has a disclosable - pecuniary interest or another interest as set out in the Council's Code of - Conduct in a matter being considered at a meeting, is subject to statutory limitations or restrictions under the Code on their right to participate and vote on that matter. - r No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than four. - See standing order 5d(viii) for the quorum of a committee or sub-committee meeting. - s If a meeting is or becomes inquorate no business shall be transacted and the - meeting shall be closed.
-The business on the agenda for the meeting shall be - adjourned to another meeting. - t A meeting shall not exceed a period of 2 hours.
+- S Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - v No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than four.

+See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

+• w If a meeting is or becomes inquorate no business shall be transacted

+- and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of 2 hours.